-I have been travelling to remote valleys in the Himalayas at least once a year over the past 30 years and have been inspired constantly by the grandeur and beauty, At the same time I have been observing the disappearance of cultures and the intangible cultural heritage in this region.
-Having visited a large part of the Himalayas in India, Nepal, Bhutan and China, I wish to share my impressions with you.
+Vijay Upadhyaya has been travelling regularly to remote valleys in the Himalayas over the past 30 years and has been inspired by the grandeur and beauty of the region.
+At the same time he has been observing the disappearance of cultures and the intangible cultural heritage in this region.
+Having visited a large part of the Himalayas in India, Nepal, Bhutan and China, his photography builds a contrast to his musical activities.

-Owing to globalization and modern media, the cultural identity of the minorities and tribes in this region is disappearing rapidly and owing to global warming, entire landscapes are changing.
-Glaciers are receding most rapidly in the Himalayan region, causing water shortage and the abandonment of villages.
-I have tried to capture these rare cultures in my photography as they will disappear very soon.
+Due to globalization and modern media, the cultural identity of the minorities and tribes in this region is disappearing rapidly and owing to global warming, entire landscapes are changing.
+Glaciers are receding rapidly in the Himalayan region, causing water shortage and the abandonment of villages.
+His photography attempts to capture these rare cultures as they disappear.

-My travels and photography are also a source of inspiration and energy for my compositions and for me as a whole.
-I have time for contemplation and inner peace and can constantly better my priorities in life.
-In the context of this overwhelming dimension of nature one can feel ones minuteness.
-For my own inner balance, I need this contrast to my work as a conductor in which I am always having to take decisions or having to give directions to all around me.
-Here I am shown that my ego in the material world has absolutely no importance.
+His travel and gardening photography are a source of inspiration and energy for his compositions.
+There is time for contemplation and reflection on priorities in life.
+As a conductor one has to take constant decisions for oneself and many others.
+In the context of the overwhelming dimension of nature one can feel ones minuteness.
+Here one is shown that the ego in the material world has absolutely no importance.